Sevgi Soysal: Personal life

 Between 1960 and 1961 she worked at the Cultural Center of the German Embassy and Ankara Radio.
 She acted in a solo role in the theatre play Zafer Madalyası (Turkish version of Bad Day at Black Rock) staged at Ankara Meydan Theatre and directed by Haldun Dormen.
-In 1965, she married Başar Sabuncu, whom she met during her acting on stage.
+In 1965, she married Başar Sabuncu, whom she met during her acting career.

 After the military coup on March 12, 1971, she was accused of belonging to a left-wing organization and put in prison.
 During her detention in Ankara's Mamak Prison, she met Mümtaz Soysal, a professor of Constitutional law who was also detained for making communist propaganda.
 They married in the prison.
 She gave birth to daughter Defna in December 1973 and to daughter Funda in March 1975.
 Sevgi Soysal was arrested again for political reasons.
 She spent eight months in prison, and two and half months in exile in Adana.

 Sevgi Soysal was diagnosed with breast cancer, and lost one of her breasts in late 1975.
 She underwent another breast cancer surgery in September 1976, and went with her husband to London for medical treatment.
 Returning home, she died in Istanbul on November 22, 1976, at age forty.
-She was laid to rest in the Zincirlikuyu Cemetery, Istanbul.
+She was laid to rest in the Zincirlikuyu Cemetery in Istanbul.